Velocidex/velociraptor-web/content/docs/getting-started/stand_alone/_index.md

 needs, all of which can easily be deleted after testing, along with the executable.

-However when setting up a longer-term deployment, the main decision is whether the Velociraptor server should be inside or outside your network.
+However, when setting up a longer-term deployment, the main decision is whether the Velociraptor server should be inside or outside your network.
 Here are some considerations: